 This depends on your daily usage of the network.
-Make sure your router has dual bandwidth connectivity or a tri bandwidth one.
-Routers with single bandwidth connectivity only offer 2.4ghz bandwidth, whereas the dual and tri bandwidth routers offer both 2.4ghz and 5ghz connectivity.
+Make sure your router has dual bandwidth connectivity or a tri-bandwidth one.
+Routers with single bandwidth connectivity only offer 2.4ghz bandwidth, whereas dual and tri bandwidth routers offer both 2.4ghz and 5ghz connectivity.

-The difference between the two is that 2.4ghz has a larger range, but the speeds are reduced.
-This is because all electronic devices have a default bandwidth of 2.4ghz, and the increase in the number of connections causes the speed to decrease.
+The difference between the two is that 2.4 GHz has a larger range, but the speeds are reduced.
+This is because all electronic devices have a default bandwidth of 2.4 GHz, and the increase in the number of connections causes the speed to decrease.
 On the other hand, the 5ghz bandwidth has a shorter range, but it can provide high speeds.
-And since only certain devices can connect to it, the network traffic is very less.
+And since only certain devices can connect to it, the network traffic is very low.

 Since the routers with dual and tri bandwidth connectivity offer both options, it is advisable to go for them.